tldr-pages/tldr/pages/common/more.md

 # more

-> Opens a file for reading.
-> Allows movement and search in forward direction only.
+> Open a file for interactive reading, allowing scrolling and search (in forward direction only).
-> Doesn't read the entire file (suitable for logs).

 - Open a file: